saucelabs/sauce-docs/docs/mobile-apps/automated-testing/app-files.md

 :::caution Important

-At the moment Sauce Labs Simulators only support apps that have been built with the `x86_64` -architecture for Intel-based Macs. `arm64`-based applications, built for Apple Silicon Macs, are not yet supported and will result in the following error.
+At the moment Sauce Labs Simulators only support apps that have been built with the `x86_64` -architecture for Intel-based Macs. `arm64`-based applications, built for Apple Silicon Macs, are not yet supported and will result in the following error:

 <img src={useBaseUrl('img/mobile-apps/ios-simulator-arm-error.jpg')} alt="iOS Simulators ARM64 error" width="500"/>

 :::

-## Requirements
+## What You'll Need

 - **Xcode:** You need to have Xcode installed, which is the IDE for developing iOS apps.
 - **Command Line Tools:** You need to have the Xcode command line tools installed, which can be done by executing the command `xcode-select --install` in the Terminal.